turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

   justification)
 - [REVIEW_COMPLETED_AND_APPROVED](https://github.com/duranta-project/openairinterface5g/milestone/3): the reviewer is happy with code changes
   (*open comments still have to be addressed!*)
-- [OK_TO_BE_MERGED](https://github.com/duranta-project/openairinterface5g/milestone/1): the OAI team plans to merge this; *do not push any changes anymore at this point*.
+- [OK_TO_BE_MERGED](https://github.com/duranta-project/openairinterface5g/milestone/1): the maintainers team plans to merge this; *do not push any changes anymore at this point*.

 ## Review Form

-The following is a check list that might be used by a reviewer to check that code contribution fulfils minimum standard w.r.t. formatting, data types, assertions, etc. The reviewer might copy/paste this form into a merge request, or simply check that all have been filled.
+The following is a check list that might be used by a reviewer to check that code contribution fulfils minimum standard w.r.t. formatting, data types, assertions, etc. The reviewer might copy/paste this form into a pull request, or simply check that all have been filled.

 All points should be marked to complete a review.